 “Unveiling the Disclosure Mandate: Navigating Commercial Financing Laws and Factoring Company Obligations”, Commercial Factor,

-“Lost in Translation: The Importance of Accurate Spelling in UCC Filings”, June 2023
+“Lost in Translation: The Importance of Accurate Spelling in UCC Filings”, Commercial Factor, June 2023

-“The CISG as a Basis for Federal Question Jurisdiction: The Need for Authority From the Eleventh Circuit”, International Law Quarterly, spring 2023 • volume XXXIX, no. 2
+“The CISG as a Basis for Federal Question Jurisdiction: The Need for Authority From the Eleventh Circuit”, International Law Quarterly, Volume XXXIX, no. 2, Spring 2023

 Florida Rule 1.510: Florida Supreme Court’s Adoption of the Federal Summary Judgment Standard-Changes that May Affect Your Cases